While shows in Las Vegas are plentiful and span the spectrum of genres, many of them have been running for years… if not decades.

 The static nature of big-name shows commonly leaves frequent visitors to Las Vegas looking for something new to see.

-With those visitors in mind, I thought it would be helpful to create and maintain a rundown of new shows in Vegas, which will allow you to quickly survey fresh options.
+With those visitors in mind, I thought it would be helpful to create and maintain a rundown of new shows which will allow you to quickly survey fresh options.

 Related: Current Las Vegas Residencies – See who’s playing while you’re in town!